How is osteosarcoma found?

 Medical history and exam

-If there are signs or symptoms that suggest a tumor, the doctor will want to take a complete medical history.
-A physical exam will be done to learn more about the tumor and other health problems.
+If there are signs or symptoms that suggest a bone tumor, the doctor will want to take a complete medical history.
+A physical exam will be done to learn more about the tumor, as well as other health problems.
 If the doctor thinks it may be osteosarcoma or another type of bone tumor, more tests will be done, such as those listed below.

 Imaging tests are done to get pictures of the inside of the body to look for problems.
-These tests can be done to find the cancer, to figure out how far it has spread, to see how well treatment is working, or to see if the cancer has come back after treatment.
+These tests can be done:

-Bone x-rays: Doctors can often spot osteosarcoma on a regular x-ray, but only a biopsy (see below) can show if cancer is really there.
+Bone x-rays: This is often the first test done if a doctor suspects a bone tumor.
+Doctors can often spot a bone tumor like an osteosarcoma on a regular x-ray, but only a biopsy (see below) can show if cancer is really there.

 MRI (magnetic resonance imaging): MRI scans use radio waves and strong magnets instead of x-rays to make very detailed pictures.
 An MRI can help show if a bone tumor has grown into nearby areas.
 Sometimes the MRI can help find small tumors several inches away from the main tumor.
 Knowing how far the tumor has grown is important for planning the best type of surgery.